Are you in the middle of toilet training? This free printable potty training chart will set your child up for potty training success!

 5. Praise them when they stay dry

 Tell your child you are proud of them when they wake up dry in the morning.
-You can even use a potty chart and put a sticker on it each morning when they wake up dry.
+You can even use a potty training sticker chart and put a small sticker on it each morning when they wake up dry.
 Seeing how many times they woke up dry, will reinforce how great it is to wake up dry.

-Potty training is a huge milestone for your child, but not one that comes easily.
+Successful potty training is a huge milestone for your child, but not one that comes easily.

 Potty training can be frustrating for parents and children, from taking them to the potty multiple times a day to changing sheets in the middle of the night.